Slashdot

 I was flabbergasted by it.
 Despite being around 20 years old, it still offered an experience just as good, if not better in some ways, than modern systemd/GNOME-3/Linux distros do.

 The installation process was pretty trivial.
-Going through it again reminded me of when I had installed it the first time, years ear
+Going through it again reminded me of when I had installed it the first time, years earlier.

+It booted really fast.
+It's about as close to instant-on as I've seen an OS.
+And it booted properly right away, without any of the peculiar sorts of problems that I've had with systemd.

+Although I hadn't used it in years, the desktop environment was efficient and enjoyable to use.
+It wasn't like GNOME 3, where I can't figure out how the hell to do even simple tasks a lot of the time.
+The OS/2 UI was very intuitive and easy to work with.

 In a former job I worked with OS/2 and even then you'd need a very special kind of intuition to find it to be intuitive.